sei-ml/AKALL/README.md

 CS EA-B123-C5-S32-H2-G0-WA-P0-L2
 ```
 #### Run capture sequence console:
-A python script, executed form the host machine, to send capture and storage management sequences and communicate with the contained machine via UNIX sockets. **Please note** that the script will add the execution timestamp as a last parameter in the capture sequence.
+A python script, executed form the host machine, to send capture and storage management sequences and communicate with the contained machine via UNIX sockets. **Note that this script will automatically append a timestamp as a last parameter in the capture sequence.**
 ```
 cd include/
 sudo python3 socket_coms_console.py